 Research: Plant-Based Food for Dogs

-Some suggest that a plant-based/vegan diet is extreme for dogs - even though dogs are actually considered omnivores like people.
+Some suggest that a plant-based/vegan diet is extreme for dogs - even though dogs are actually considered non-obligate carnivores or omnivores like people.
 Yet, chew on this - globally, pets consume about 20% of the world's meat and fish.
 Whaat?!
 In the UK alone, that equals 3M tonnes of fish used in manufacturing that country's pet food.

 Want to know more?